-The European Space Agency (ESA) mission comprises a large orbiter - designed to operate for a decade at large distances from the Sun - and a small lander called ‘Philae’.
-Each of these carries a large complement of scientific experiments designed to complete the most detailed study of a comet ever attempted.
-After releasing its lander, Rosetta will spend two years orbiting Comet 67P Churyumov-Gerasimenko as the comet heads towards the Sun.
-The Rosetta spacecraft:
+The European Space Agency (ESA) mission comprised a large orbiter - designed to operate for a decade at large distances from the Sun - and a small lander called ‘Philae’.
+Each of these carried a comprehensive suite of scientific experiments designed to complete the most detailed study of a comet ever attempted.
+After releasing its lander, Rosetta spent 22 months orbiting Comet 67P Churyumov-Gerasimenko as the comet orbited the Sun.

-Even though it will not arrive at its destination until 2014, Rosetta has already contributed to our understanding of comets.
-In July 2005, Rosetta monitored the collision of an ‘impactor’ probe, released from the Deep Impact, with the surface of Comet 9p/Tempel 1.
+During the cruise to Comet 67P Churyumov-Gerasimenko, Rosetta helped with research into another comet and studied two asteroids.
+In July 2005, Rosetta monitored the collision of an ‘impactor’ probe, released from the Deep Impact mission, with the surface of Comet 9p/Tempel 1.

 On 10th July 2010 the spacecraft flew close to asteroid, Lutetia.
 The observations of Lutetia will inform Solar System formation models by determining whether it is an object originating from the outer Solar System and whether it has an exosphere (the outer layer of an atmosphere resulting from a high volatile content).

 The Lutetia fly-by was the last opportunity to operate the instruments before the spacecraft entered hibernation for 3 years.
-The spacecraft’s orbit will take it far from the Sun (over 4.6 times the distance of the Earth from the Sun) where power limitations will make normal operations impossible.
+The spacecraft’s orbit took it far from the Sun (over 4.6 times the distance of the Earth from the Sun) where power limitations made normal operations impossible.

 Rosetta is named after the Rosetta stone, which helped scholars decipher hieroglyphics used in ancient Egypt.
-Just like its namesake, the spacecraft will help to unravel the mysteries of the past.
+Just like its namesake, the spacecraft helped to unravel the mysteries of the past.

-The Rosetta mission involves a number of significant ‘firsts’.
-It will be the first spacecraft to:
+The Rosetta mission involved a number of significant ‘firsts’.
+It was the first spacecraft to: